-Baker’s Island and the lighthouse as it exists today.
-There is only one lighthouse today, but up until the late 1920s there were two:
+Baker’s Island in Salem Sound, and its lighthouse.
+There is only one light house today, but up until the late 1920s there were actually two:

 The twin lights of Baker’s Island: